nomeata/cabal-plan-bounds/README.md

 Now you can configure your CI system to run one job for each of these configs, collect the `plan.json` files, and finally check that the version bounds in your `.cabal` file match, and if not, complain or auto-update them.
+See the workflow file of this repository for an example.

 Usage
 -----